Kueski announced Series C round of financing for more than $ 200 million

 The company posted a 210-fold growth in Gross Merchandise Volume (GMV) between November 2020 and November 2021 for Kueski Pay, the company’s Buy Now Pay Later (BNPL) product.
 Since its inception, Kueski has made more than 5 million loans to its customer base.

-“We are very excited about the opportunities in the BNPL sector in Mexico and Latin America, and happy to have the opportunity to partner with Kueski, one of the leading companies in the Latin American market, “said Jim Lim, partner at StepStone Group.
+“We are very excited about the opportunities in the BNPL sector in Mexico and Latin America, and happy to be able to partner with Kueski, one of the leading companies in the Latin American market, “said Jim Lim, partner at StepStone Group.

 Additionally, Kueski will launch a mobile application that will allow users to verify their profile, manage their payments and navigate through the associated stores.
 In November, Kueski launched its BNPL product in physical stores, providing an attractive alternative to the traditional high-interest financing plans that Mexican banks have offered for decades, and which continue to be widely used due to the lack of options in the market.